-I am beyond passionate about people from all walks of life and like to mingle with people, from celebrity CEO’s, actors, singers, painters to cleaners.
+I am beyond passionate about people from all walks of life and love to mingle with people, from celebrity CEO’s, actors, singers, painters to cleaners.
 I have truly lived my life to the fullest and enjoyed every moment of it without any regrets whatsoever.
 I have done my two-years mandatory military service in Kimberley and my last year at the Army Headquarters, Pretoria, in their Nature Conservation Division.

 Traveled the world with precious friends from Egypt, Turkey, Greece, several Greek Islands, Switzerland, Austria, Germany and many more.

 Like any other person, I had my ups and downs, highs and lows and had to face many challenges early in my life, but it made me a stronger person and I have learned to stand on my own feed and fight back harder and harder.
 I am not saying that I am the unique, but that each challenge made me better than I was the day before.
-These experiences can only be learned through the school of life as no one can prepare, protect you from or no book of life to guide you from making mistakes and to handle hardship but I have made a good job of it with the help of God who guided me and protected me and loves me.
+These experiences can only be learned through the school of life as no one can ever prepare or protect you from hardship or no book of life to guide you from making mistakes or to handle hardship but I have made a good job of it with the help of God who guided me and protected me and loves me unconditionally.

 My dream was to be the youngest CEO in South Africa at one of South Africa’s major banking groups and was placed on a fast track executive program but unfortunately, my Mentor was shot 7 times and her bodyguard killed.
 I was devastated and shattered.

 I was awarded several awards but the ultimate accolade as a consistent Top achiever and Branch Manager was a 10 day Mediterranean cruise to Greece, Turkey, and Egypt.

 Working hard day and night left me with extreme tiredness and the most excruciating pain, thinking it was just stress by pushing myself over the limit.